Search

 Birds and farming

-This article deals with the role of birds in farming.
-It includes a look at owls, the Red-billed Oxpecker and vultures.
-Avitourism and South African birds in trouble feature, as do details of role players and other sources of information.
+This page looks at the role of birds in farming.
+It includes a look at owls, the Red-billed Oxpecker and vultures; avitourism, and where you can out find more.

 Introduction